 - If a placement goal has been established for the job group extra attention must be paid to recruitment of women and/or minority applicants.

 - The goal is established when the percentage of women and/or minorities in the Job Group is less than the percentage that census data and other reports say are available for employment.

 - The goal must be within the reasonable recruitment area for jobs in the Job Group.

 - If a goal exists in a Job Group, pay attention to the number of women and/or minorities who submitted applications.

 - Consult the Affirmative Action Plan for more information regarding the effect of an established goal.

 - Please call us if you have any questions or need assistance.
 Our office is here to help.

-Employees or applicants who wish to review the full narrative portion of Northern Arizona University’s affirmative action program for individuals with disabilities and veterans may schedule an appointment to do so by contacting Priscilla Mills, Assistant Vice President, Equity and Access Office, during normal business hours.
+Employees or applicants who wish to review the full narrative portion of Northern Arizona University’s affirmative action program for individuals with disabilities and veterans may schedule an appointment to do so by contacting Lauren Copeland-Glenn, Program Manager, Equity and Access Office, during normal business hours.